John Donald (jewellery designer): Eastern colour and old-fashioned influences

 John Donald travelled overseas right from the start of his career, building up his international profile by exhibiting and selling new work in Europe, America and Japan.
 However his most important links were with the Middle East, and it was this region which inspired many of his designs in the closing decades of the century.

-He made his first visit there in 1969, holding a small exhibition at the Sheraton Hotel in Kuwait.
+Donald made his first visit there in 1969, holding a small exhibition at the Sheraton Hotel in Kuwait.
 It was an immediate success and he returned in 1971, when his three-week stay earned enough money to see him through the crippling economic downturn which marked the beginning of that year.
 The intense sunlight of the Middle East drove him to be much bolder with his use of colours.
 The Islamic tiles and decorations he encountered on these trips were another source of new ideas.

 Another great (if unlikely) influence on John Donald's work originates much closer to home.
 The quintessentially modern designer has studied Victorian jewellery, admiring its 'intricate, thoughtful and honestly decorative' style.
 As a young student at the Royal College of Art he spent time looking at the Victoria and Albert Museum's extensive collection of 19th century jewels.
 Their elegant natural shapes and attention to detail find echoes in many of his pieces, especially those which employ ingenious movable or interchangeable parts.

 Brooches

 Brooches were the first pieces of jewellery made by John Donald using his innovative new techniques, and they launched his career as an artist-jeweller, several examples representing his work at the 1961 International Exhibition of Modern Jewellery.
 The straight forward way in which brooches are worn gives maximum scope for experimentation, and as a result he has always had a special fondness for this versatile ornament.

 Such creative freedom means that some of his most important ideas can be traced through brooch design.
 Growth forms, including minute organisms and minerals have been a theme informing his work from the very beginning.
 The young John Donald was one of the first jewellers to use uncut crystals, studying specimens in the Natural History Museum.
 The dramatic, baroque expression of many examples reveals a wholly different influence: a travelling scholarship he took to Italy in 1955.
-Here he absorbed the energy' and drama of the country's treasures.
+Here he absorbed the energy and drama of the country's treasures.

 But no matter how diverse, his brooches (like all his work) are united by two overarching concerns.
 The first is for the balance and integrity of his designs.

 According to John Donald 'all stones, however valuable, however beautiful, must be subordinate to design'.
 The second is for their relationship with the wearer.
 He has always maintained that 'I am very aware that my pieces are to be worn, and when working on commissioned objects, always take into account, not only the appearance but the personality of the wearer'.